Transfer of Credit Policy

-College level credits and courses completed at other colleges, universities or institutions are evaluated for
+College level credits and courses completed through military training or at other colleges/universities or institutions are evaluated for

 transfer to Century based on official

-degree or program at Century and shows your coursework officially accepted in transfer to meet the academic
+chosen degree or program of study at Century and indicates how your coursework accepted in transfer meets your particular degree requirements.

 Not every course that transfers will help a student graduate.
 One question transfer students should consider is,